-6.A.1 Describe the enteprise's policy for remediation of negative impacts on people, animals, society and the environment
+6.A.1 Describe the enteprise's policy for remediation of negative impact

 Pierre Robert Group shall conduct due diligence for responsible business conduct.
 This involves; conducting risk assessments to identify potential negative impact on people, society, and the environment, and to stop, prevent and reduce such impact.
 The measures put in place are monitored and their effects evaluated.
 The measures are communicated to those affected by our actions.
 If our activities are found to cause or contribute to a negative impact on people, society, or the environment, we will stop the activities and seek to provide remedy.
 If our supplier is responsible for the negative impact, the supplier is responsible for providing remedy.